Consumer Financial Protection Bureau: Public outreach

 The CFPB has created a number of personal finance tools for consumers, including Ask CFPB, which compiles plain-language answers to personal finance questions, and Paying for College, which estimates the cost of attending specific universities based on the financial aid offers a student has received.

-The CFPB has also attempted to help consumers understand virtual currencies such as Bitcoin.
+In 2014, the CFPB attempted to help consumers understand the risks of cryptocurrencies.

 Consumer data protection

-In 2016, the CFPB took its first enforcement action against a company that the CFPB alleged had failed to properly protect the privacy and security of consumers data.
+In 2016, the CFPB took its first enforcement action against a company that the CFPB alleged had failed to properly protect the privacy and security of consumers' data.

+Credit card fees

+In 2024, the CFPB limited credit card late fees to $8.
+The rule was blocked by a judge, but the reason given for the block was overturned by the Supreme Court, giving the bureau confidence that the rule will be implemented.

 Controversies

 A 2013 press release from the United States House Financial Services Committee criticized the CFPB for what was described as a "radical structure" that "is controlled by a single individual who cannot be fired for poor performance and who exercises sole control over the agency, its hiring and its budget."
-Moreover, the committee alleged a lack of financial transparency and a lack of accountability to Congress or the President.
-Committee Vice Chairman Patrick McHenry, expressed particular concern about travel costs and a $55 million renovation of CFPB headquarters, stating "$55 million is more than the entire annual construction and acquisition budget for GSA for the totality of federal buildings."
-In 2012, the majority of GSA's Federal Buildings Fund went to rental costs, totaling $5.2 billion. $50 million was budgeted for construction and acquisition of facilities.
+Moreover, the committee alleged a lack of financial transparency and a lack of accountability to Congress or the president.
+Committee vice chairman Patrick McHenry, expressed particular concern about travel costs and a $55 million renovation of CFPB headquarters, stating "$55 million is more than the entire annual construction and acquisition budget for GSA for the totality of federal buildings."

 In 2014, some employees and former employees of the CFPB testified before Congress about an alleged culture of racism and sexism at the agency.
 Former employees testified they were retaliated against for bringing problems to the attention of superiors.

-As described in articles in Motor Finance and The Wall Street Journal, the CFPB has been criticized for the methodology it uses to identify instances of racial discrimination among auto lenders.
+House Republicans criticized the methodology the CFPB uses to identify instances of racial discrimination among auto lenders.
 Because of legal constraints, the agency used a system to "guess" the race of auto loan applicants based on their last name and listed address.
 Based on that information, the agency charged several lenders were discriminating against minority applicants and levied large fines and settlements against those companies.
 Ally Financial paid $98 million in fines and settlement fees in 2013.
 As the agency's methodology means it can only guess who may be victims of discrimination entitled to settlement funds, as of late 2015, the CFPB had yet to compensate any individuals who were victims of Ally's allegedly discriminatory practices.

-Cordray was accused of multiple violations of the Hatch Act as Director of the CFPB and investigated by the Office of Special Counsel (OSC), who found no violations.

-Amendments
+In 2016, the House voted to overturn its 2013 guidance, with 88 Democrats joining House Republicans.

+Amendment

-On May 21, 2018, US President Donald Trump signed into law Congressional legislation repealing the enforcement of automobiles lending rules.
+On May 21, 2018, US president Donald Trump signed into law Congressional legislation repealing the enforcement of automobiles lending rules.
 On May 24, 2018, Trump signed into law the Economic Growth, Regulatory Relief and Consumer Protection Act, exempting dozens of banks from the CFPB's regulations.